wtsi-ssg/wr/docs/basics/add.rst

 some point in the future, when the manager is able to find space amongst your computing resources.

+To prevent corrupted outputs, wr does not let you run the exact same command more than once simultaneously, so if you try to add a command that is already in the queue, it will not be added again.
+You also won't be able to add a command to the queue that you previously added to the queue and that completed successfully.
+If you need to re-run a previously completed command, you'll need to specify ``--rerun``.

 .. note::
     For just adding a single command, you can use the ``--sync`` option to instead wait until the manager is able to get the command to either succeed